-This two-day course can be shortened or extended to meet the needs of your group.
-The course may be partially or entirely in the field as desired.
+This two-day course is ideal for first-time winter campers with previous backpacking experience and for those interested in going on an expedition to Denali or another Alaskan peak.
 Participants will learn how to camp in winter conditions in a mountainous environment away from avalanche terrain.
 Winter in the Pacific Northwest can be challenging.
 Coupled with the extremes of mountain weather it can be life threatening.
 Learn what knowledge, skills, and gear are needed to keep you safe and comfortable on a winter trip in the nearby mountains or on an extended expedition in the greater ranges.
-If you choose to do an overnight trip previous backpacking experience is required.
+Previous backpacking experience is required.
 We will avoid avalanche terrain during this course.
-If you would like to travel in avalanche terrain, such as participate in a winter mountaineering trip, we strongly recommend taking an avalanche course through an accredited provider
+If you do not yet have backpacking experience, consider joining our Introduction to Backpacking seminar or going on one of our guided backpacking trips.
+For those interested in also learning mountaineering skills, this course can be combined with our Intro to Snow Climbing Course or our Mountaineering Skills Course.
+Our Denali Prep Course is a perfect fit for those interested in learning all of the skills for this peak.

 - Clothing layering systems